day0ops/osx-bootstrap/README.md

 # Bootstrap Mac OS X

 This project bootstraps a new Mac OS X with a development environment in `iTerm2`.
-This has been tested in BigSur.
+This has been tested in BigSur & Monterey.

 ## Prerequisites